North Little Rock, Arkansas

-North Little Rock is a city in Pulaski County, Arkansas, across the Arkansas from Little Rock in the central part of the state.
-The population was 64,591 at the 2020 census.
-In 2019 the estimated population was 65,903, making it the seventh-most populous city in the state.
-North Little Rock, along with Little Rock and Conway, anchors the six-county Little Rock–North Little Rock–Conway Metropolitan Statistical Area (2014 population 729,135), which is further included in the Little Rock-North Little Rock Combined Statistical Area with 902,443 residents.
+North Little Rock (often abbreviated "NLR") is a city in Pulaski County, Arkansas, United States.
+Located on the north side of the Arkansas River, it is the twin city of Little Rock.
+In the late nineteenth century, it was annexed by Little Rock for a period, but regained its independence in the early 20th century.
+The population was 64,591 at the 2020 Census, making it the seventh-most populous city in Arkansas.

+The city has invested in significant beautification efforts since the late 20th century.
+Young families and professionals have shown new interest in this area.
+The Argenta Historic District in Downtown is one of a number of areas that have developed as thriving entertainment districts offering theaters, fine dining, bars, gastropubs, and boutiques.

-The city's downtown is anchored in the Argenta Historic District, the location of Dickey-Stephens Park, home of the Arkansas Travelers minor league baseball team, and Simmons Bank Arena, the metropolitan area's main entertainment venue.
+It is also home to Dickey-Stephens Park, which hosts the Arkansas Travelers minor league baseball team.
+Simmons Bank Arena is the metropolitan area's main entertainment venue.
 Farther west is Burns Park, one of the largest municipal parks in the United States.

 History

-Originally named Argenta, Arkansas, it was founded on April 18, 1871.
+Originally named Argenta, Arkansas, the community was founded on April 18, 1871.
 In 1890, the city of Little Rock annexed Argenta as part of its eighth ward, preempting a competing petition to incorporate.

 As part of a plan to reclaim its independence, Argenta was incorporated on July 17, 1901, as the town of "North Little Rock".
 By 1904, the state's supreme court allowed North Little Rock to annex what was left of the ward.
 It readopted the name Argenta in 1906, only to revert to North Little Rock in October 1917.
 Evidence of the old town can still be found in the North Little Rock City Hall (built in 1914) which contains plaques referring to Argenta, and incorporates "C of A" (i.e. City of Argenta) ornamental features.